-Please be advised that repeated complaints which result in university security officers attending site could lead to disciplinary action or Notice to Quit your Accommodation.
+Please be advised that repeated complaints which result in members of the night team or university security officers attending site could lead to disciplinary action or Notice to Quit your Accommodation.

 6. Landlord and tenant relationship

 6A.
 Policies and Procedures